 The Duke of Clarence is the 18th century, London tavern inspired pub that doubles as one of the best bars in Sydney CBD.
 In the colder months, you’ll want to get in early and poach the seats by the fireplace.
 They’ve got all the brews you’d expect on tap at a pub, as well as a fancy cocktail or two at the bar.
 Their food menu is just as British, with fish butty’s and Sunday roasts.

 Address: 152-156 Clarence Street, Sydney NSW 2000

 Hours: Tues-Wed 12pm-11pm, Thur 12pm-12am, Fri-Sat 12pm-1am, Sun 12pm-8pm, Mon Closed

 28. Continental Deli Bar Bistro

-The Continental Deli Bar Bistro is exactly as they say, a deli and a bar.
-The gimmick of the bar is cans.
+The Continental Deli Bar Bistro is exactly, as they say, a deli and a bar.
 Canned margarita, canned cosmopolitan, all made fresh and canned themselves.
 Their antipasti and snacks menu doesn’t involve too many canned foods (luckily, some would say) and pairs great with all drinks.
 Certainly a weirder trend on our list, but one you have to try.

 Address: 210 Australia Street, Newtown NSW 2042